crenz/renzwertig-website-stack/content/artist/lukas-kids/index.en.md

     image: /logos/lukas-gemeinde.png
 ---

-Lukas-KIDS publish modern worship songs for children's services, church services and youth camps.
+Under the name “Lukas-KIDS”, Christian Renz and Marco Ginsberg publish modern worship songs for children's services, church services and youth camps.
 The songs are written and recorded together with kids from Lukas-Gemeinde in Berlin.